vmonaco/pytruenorth/README.md

     $ pip install git+https://github.com/vmonaco/pytruenorth

+Dependencies are: Python 3, numpy, and ujson.
+It is recommended to use [Anaconda](https://www.continuum.io/downloads) and create a virtual env with the above dependencies installed.
+For example, after Anaconda is installed:

+    $ conda create -n tn python=3 anaconda

+Then,

+    $ source activate tn

+and install the package using the command above.

 ## Example

 Create and configure TrueNorth chip with tonic spiking neurons across two cores.

 ```python
 from pytruenorth import TrueNorthChip, NEURON_DEST_OUT

 chip = TrueNorthChip(num_cores=2)